-Assets held to cover linked liabilities are invested assets held for policies issued that policy holders take risks and rewards of changes in value of those assets such as unit-linked.
+Assets held to cover linked liabilities are invested assets held for policies issued that policyholders take risks and rewards of changes in value of those assets such as unit-linked.
 They are initially recognised at cost which is equal to the fair value of consideration paid plus transaction costs and subsequently measured at fair value.
-Unrealised gain (loss) arising from changes in fair value are recorded in profit or loss in the year in which they arise.
+Unrealised gains (losses) arising from changes in fair value are recorded in profit or loss in the year in which they arise.